imgproxy/imgproxy.rb/README.md

 ---

-**[imgproxy](https://imgproxy.net)** is a fast and secure standalone server for resizing and converting remote images.
+[imgproxy](https://imgproxy.net) is a fast and secure standalone server for resizing and converting remote images.
 The main principles of imgproxy are simplicity, speed, and security.
 It is a Go application, ready to be installed and used in any Unix environment—also ready to be containerized using Docker.

 imgproxy can be used to provide a fast and secure way to _get rid of all the image resizing code_ in your web application (like calling ImageMagick or GraphicsMagick, or using libraries), while also being able to resize everything on the fly on a separate server that only you control. imgproxy is fast, easy to use, and requires zero processing power or storage from the main application. imgproxy is indispensable when handling image resizing of epic proportions, especially when original images are coming from a remote source.

 [imgproxy.rb](https://github.com/imgproxy/imgproxy.rb) is a framework-agnostic Ruby Gem for imgproxy that includes proper support for Ruby on Rails' most popular image attachment options: [Active Storage](https://edgeguides.rubyonrails.org/active_storage_overview.html) and [Shrine](https://github.com/shrinerb/shrine).

+> [!IMPORTANT]
+> This readme shows documentation for version 3.x.
+>
+> * For version 2.x see the [v2.1.0](https://github.com/imgproxy/imgproxy.rb/tree/v2.1.0) tag
-**NOTE:** this readme shows documentation for 2.x version.
-For version 1.x see the [v1.2.0](https://github.com/imgproxy/imgproxy.rb/tree/v1.2.0) tag.
-See [2.0-Upgrade.md](2.0-Upgrade.md) for the upgrade guide.
+> * For version 1.x see the [v1.2.0](https://github.com/imgproxy/imgproxy.rb/tree/v1.2.0) tag
+>
+> See [Upgrading imgproxy.rb](UPGRADE.md) for the upgrade guide.

 ## Installation